 Improvements to the energy efficiency and environmental impact ratings will usually be in step with each other.
-However, they can sometimes diverge because reduced energy costs are not always accompanied by a
+However, they can sometimes diverge because reduced energy costs are not always accompanied by a reduction in carbon dioxide (CO2) emissions.

 Summary of this home's energy performance related features